Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a cosmic string

 which has the same form of the equation for a unit mass particle with energy $E^2/2$ moving in one-dimensional effective potential given by

 where $\varepsilon=0$ for null geodesics and $\varepsilon=-1$ for time-like geodesics.

 The effective potential of the system described by equation (\ref{6}) is influenced not only by the parameters $a$ and $b$, but also by the cosmic string parameter $\alpha$.
 In gravitational and cosmological contexts, the cosmic string parameter typically lies within the interval $0 < \alpha < 1$.
-Consequently, the effective potential is increased due to the presence of the cosmic string.
+Consequently, the effective potential is increased due to the presence of cosmic string in the system.

 In Figure 1, we present plots of the effective potential for null geodesics with different values of the cosmic string parameter: $\alpha = 1$ and $\alpha = 0.5$.
 On the left, we set $b = 2.3\,M>2\,M$ and $a = 1.5\,M$, while on the right, we use $b = 2.3\,M>2\,M$ and $a = 2\,M$.
 It is evident that the effective potential for null geodesics is significantly influenced by the cosmic string, showing a higher magnitude compared to the case without the cosmic string.